top of page

 ARTICLE 22 The Executive has the general power of administration, provided that such powers are not inconsistent with the provisions of the Boards of Trade Act.

-ARTICLE 23 The Executive may make or authorize petitions or representations to various levels of government, other jurisdictions, or others as it may determine.
+ARTICLE 23 The Executive may make or authorise petitions or representations to various levels of government, other jurisdictions, or others as it may determine.

 ARTICLE 24 The Executive can adopt and amend bylaws and policies to best promote the welfare of the Chamber and will submit them for adoption at the Annual General Meeting.